 Remington was quick to act, and very shortly after the military adopted the 5.56x 45 mm cartridge the firm brought out the civilian version, called the .223 Remington."

-The higher pressure of the round is the result of design differences betwen the 5.56 and .223 respective cases.
-There is subtle dimensional differences in the cases of the rounds and the throats of the barrels (known as the leade) made for each respective round.
+The higher pressure of the round is the result of design differences between the 5.56 and .223 respective cases.
+There are subtle dimensional differences in the cases of the rounds and the throats of the barrels (known as the leade) made for each respective round.

 From Shooting Illustrated:

-In a nutshell, the 5.56 NATO has'by design'almost twice the leade that the .223 Rem. does.
-So, a cartridge designed for a long bullet jump, or leade, which is fired out of a chamber with a shorter leade'as is the case when firing 5.56 NATO ammunition out of a .223 Rem. chamber'can result in a fast and dangerous pressure spike.
-Again, firing lower pressure .223 Rem. ammo from a 5.56 NATO chamber is no issue, but firing higher pressure 5.56 NATO ammo from a .223 Rem. chamber es no bueno...the military 5.56 NATO case will tend to have thicker walls, resulting in less case capacity, and a correlatively higher pressure, if the same powder charge is used.
+In a nutshell, the 5.56 NATO has by design almost twice the leade that the .223 Remington does.
+So, a cartridge designed for a long bullet jump, or leade, which is fired out of a chamber with a shorter leade as is the case when firing 5.56 NATO ammunition out of a .223 Rem.
+The chamber can result in a fast and dangerous pressure spike.
+Again, firing lower pressure .223 Rem. ammo from a 5.56 NATO chamber is no issue, but firing higher pressure 5.56 NATO ammo from a .223 Remington chamber es no Bueno...the military 5.56 NATO case will tend to have thicker walls, resulting in less case capacity, and correlatively higher pressure, if the same powder charge is used.
 If the exterior dimensions are identical, a thicker wall dimension must result in a smaller interior volume."

-Hopefully you now feel well-informed on the topic of 5.56 versus .223.
-Share this article if you think it will help someone else cut through the weeds.
+Hopefully, you now feel well-informed on the topic of 5.56 versus .223.
+Share this artic le if you think it will help someone else cut through the weeds.
 And if you need to re-supply your own cache of either the 5.56 NATO or .223 Remington round, please refer to our main Ammo page.
 Also, be sure to check out our large selection of traditional .223 Rem rifles and 5.56 rifles as well as AR-15 rifles chambered in 5.56 and .223.